QTNM/Electron-Tracking/python/README.md

 ##

-Q: I have a question that's not listed in the FAQ:
+Q: I have a question that's not listed in the FAQ.

 A: Please open an issue on the [issue tracker](https://github.com/QTNM/Electron-Tracking/issues).